eliashaeussler/typo3-warming/Documentation/Configuration/SiteConfiguration.rst

     :Path: xml_sitemap_path
     :type: string

-    Path to the XML sitemap of the configured site's base language.
+    Path to the XML sitemap of the configured site's **base language**.
     It must be relative to the entry point of the site.

     ..  image:: ../Images/site-configuration.png
         :alt: Configuration of XML sitemap path within the Sites module